ashton-wong/Algebra-2-Kealing-Light-Matrix-Project/README.md

 Also, you might want to remove this repo once we're done testing and start again, since we have two extraneous contributors

-Question for everyone: Does everyone have a Google/Gmail account (not the school one) that works with Hangouts?
+Question for everyone: Does everyone have a Google/Gmail account (not the school one) that works with Hangouts: https://goo.gl/forms/bGyzhrGOgLZGTNeX2